-The evaluators verified that all security-relevant detail of the high-level design had been taken into account for testing.
+The evaluators verified that all security-relevant details of the TOE design at the level of subsystems had been taken into account for testing.
 In particular, testing of the RACF subsystem interfaces was performed directly at these interfaces as well as over the subsystems invoking RACF.